sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-05.md

  ![OpenDiscoverySession](assets/images/06-open-discovery-session-03.png)

 ## Discover Method Parameters

-1. Click on Start Discovery Session tab at the top left of the screen
+1. Click on **Start Discovery Session Tab** at the top right of the screen
-2. Select the Web-Portal Node in the Pop-up windows (It should be the same Node that the Method we are investigating runs on)
+2. Select the **Web-Portal Node** in the Pop-up windows (It should be the same Node that the Method we are investigating runs on)
 ![OpenDiscoverySession](assets/images/06-start-discovery-session-04.png)

-3. Select Tools on the right toggle
+1. Select Tools on the right toggle

 4. Select Classes/Methods in the Drop Down List.
 5. Select Classes with name that contains in the Search for section.
 6. Type in the Class Name “supercars.dataloader.CarDataLoader” in the Text Box